Cars

 outing at Belle Vue's Boxing Day meet in 1975 ended with a rollover

-that put Alan in hospital for weeks and a series of operations.
+that put Alan in hospital for weeks and a series of surgeries.

 As he had just graduated from Salford University (mech. eng.), Alan

-hung up his helmet and went on to a career in oil/gas/petrochemical
+decided to hang up his helmet, and went on to a career in oil/gas/petrochemical

-all university engineers should be told to set up and race a stock-car
+engineering.
+[All university engineers should be required to to set up and race a stock-car in order

 You may know of